Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Introduction

 \subsection{Related Work}

 The notion of computationally-bounded channel was introduced by Lipton~\cite{Lip94}.
 He showed that if the sender and the receiver can share secret randomness, then the Shannon capacity can be achieved for this channel.
 Micali et al.\,\cite{MPSW10} considered a similar channel model in a public-key setting, and gave a coding scheme based on list-decodable codes and digital signature.
 Guruswami and Smith~\cite{GS16} gave constructions of capacity achieving codes for worst-case additive-error channel and time/space-bounded channels.
-In their setting of additive-error channel, the error rate is bounded, and the errors are only independent of the encoder's random coins.
-They also gave strong impossibility results for bit-fixing channels, but their results can be applied to channels that use the information on the code and the transmitted codewords.
-In this work, we give impossibility results even for channels that do no use such information.
+They also gave an impossibility result for bit-fixing channels, but their result can be applied to channels that use the information on the code and the transmitted codeword.
+Shaltiel and Silbak~\cite{SS16} gave explicit list-decodable codes for computationally-bounded channels based on complexity assumptions.
+Cryptographic treatment of codes against computationally-bounded channels was studied in~\cite{Yas16}.
+Note that all the previous work of computationally-bounded channels assumes that the error rate is bounded above by some constant $p \in [0,1]$, and codes can be constructed based on the knowledge of $p$.

+Additive-error channels have been studied in the literature~\cite{CN88,CN89,Lan08,GS16}.
+In the previous studies, the error rate is bounded, and the channel cannot see the transmitted codeword, but can depend on the coding scheme.
+In the present study, stronger obliviousness is considered, in which the channel cannot depend on the code.

 Samplable distributions were also studied in the context of data compression~\cite{GS91,TVZ05,Wee04}, randomness extractor~\cite{TV00,Vio11,DW12}, and randomness condenser~\cite{DRV12}.
 Samplable distributions with membership test appeared in the study of efficient compressibility of samplable sources~\cite{GS91,TVZ05,Wee04}.